Flux flow and orbital upper critical field in multiband FeSe$_{0.5}$Te$_{0.5}$ explored by microwave magnetotransport: Experiment and technique

-where the vortex parameters $\rhoff$, $\nu_c$ and $\chi$ are the flux flow resistivity, characteristic frequency and thermal creep factor, respectively.
-With the measurement of $\rhovm(B; \nu)$ at the two operating frequencies $\nu_{0,i}$, Eq. \eqref{eq:rhovm} yields four observables (real and imaginary parts at two frequencies) which can be used to extract the field dependent vortex parameters through analytical inversion of the equations, as done here following Ref. \cite{pompeo2021}, or through fitting procedures \cite{pompeo2025b}.
-In this way the flux flow resistivity can be determined independently from pinning contributions, in contrast with what happens, for example, in dc magnetoresistivity measurements where flux flow and pinning effects are intermingled in the measured dc resistivity $\rho_{dc}$.
-It is worth noting that, since \mbox{$\rhovm(B=0)=0$}, when pair-breaking effects \cite{tinkham1996} are negligible so that $\lambda$ is independent from $B$, field-induced variations on $Z_s$ in the thin film regime directly yields $\rhovm(B)$:
+where the vortex parameters $\rhoff$, $\nu_c$ and $\chi$ are the {flux flow} resistivity, the characteristic frequency and the thermal creep factor, respectively.
+With the measurement of $\rhovm(B; \nu)$ at the two operating frequencies $\nu_{0,i}$, \cref{eq:rhovm} yields four observables (real and imaginary parts at two frequencies) which can be used to extract the field dependent vortex parameters through analytical inversion of the equations, as done here following Ref.~\cite{pompeo2021}.
+In this way the {flux flow} resistivity can be determined independently from pinning contributions, in contrast with what happens, for example, in dc magnetoresistivity measurements where {flux flow} and pinning effects are intermingled in the measured dc resistivity $\rho_{dc}$.
+It is worth noting that, since ${\rhovm(B=0)=0}$, when pair-breaking effects \cite{tinkham1996} are negligible so that $\lambda{_L}$ is independent from $B$, field-induced variations on $Z_s$ in the thin film regime directly yield $\rhovm(B)$: